NomicFoundation/hardhat/docs/guides/create-task.md

   --config              A Buidler config file.
   --emoji               Use emoji in messages.
   --help                Shows this message.
-  --network             The network to connect to. (default: "buidlerevm") --show-stack-traces   Show stack traces.
+  --network             The network to connect to. (default: "hardhat") --show-stack-traces   Show stack traces.
   --version             Shows buidler's version.